mstocco/mariostoc.co/content/traininglog/20230423-challenge2023-9weeksout.md

 <!----->
 ### Questions for the Doctor

-1. In the healing process, What stage is the bone at?  <span style="color:cornflowerblue;">No stage specified (asked once directly, once indirectly).
+1. The healing process, What stage is the bone at?<br /><span style="color:cornflowerblue;">No stage specified (asked once directly, once indirectly).
 Foot was tested to be stable in both lateral directions.</span>
 2. Are you cleared to have the boot off at all times?
 If so, what shows you're ready for that?
-If not, what shows you need more time?
-Yes, the boot is no longer required.
+If not, what shows you need more time?<br /><span style="color:cornflowerblue;">Yes, the boot is no longer required.</span>
 3. Are you allowed to do "purposeful walking"?
-Aka-Walk 30-90 minutes, for exercise.
-Yes.
-Start with 5 minutes and pain is to be my guide.
+Aka-Walk 30-90 minutes, for exercise.<br /><span style="color:cornflowerblue;">Yes.
+Start with 5 minutes and pain is to be my guide.</span>
 4. Are you allowed to do purposeful running, or run/walking"?
 Remind them you run regularly, and exercise regularly.
-If you are NOT allowed, why, and how soon do they think you will be allowed?
-I am cleared for a slow ramp to full activites.
+If you are NOT allowed, why, and how soon do they think you will be allowed?<br /><span style="color:cornflowerblue;">I am cleared for a slow ramp to full activities.</span>
-5. Are there any activities to avoid at this point?
-No ladders or activities without the rigidity of a shoe (not specific to carbon shoes).
+5. Are there any activities to avoid at this point?<span style="color:cornflowerblue;">No ladders or activities without the rigidity of a shoe (not specific to carbon shoes).</span>
 6. Do they recommend you going to a physio?
 If yes, why?
-If no, why?
-No physio needed.
+If no, why?<span style="color:cornflowerblue;">No physio needed.</span>

 <!----->